 Perhaps such digital means might also allow a plagiarist to check if a document or piece of work has been digitised.
 This will grant them the insurance to know that it would be easy to plagiarize.
 Complex situations could arise though.
 Someone who uses this as a source, and correctly cites it, might inadvertently be taking the ideas of someone else’s work, without realising it; and could therefore get into trouble for the omission of a citation of this original work.

-As time goes by, plagiarism detection software is likely to get increasingly sophisticated.
+As time goes by, plagiarism detection software will increasingly become more sophisticated.
 This might lead to a scenario whereby fewer and fewer people engage in acts of plagiarism.
 What this might not solve though, are acts of accidental plagiarism.
-What is needed in these cases then, is more education in respect of what plagiarism is.
-This could be taught to us as digital information, via online tutorials or online articles about plagiarism such as this one.

 The Effects of Digital Plagiarism in Higher Education